 What do they mean by that?
 That their counterpart is not really familiar with the written – and unwritten – laws of professional PR.

 Hence the seven sins of PR in professional services – and how to better avoid them.

-1. Nothing new is not news or: Only “man bites dog” is news
+1. Only “man bites dog” is news

 It might sound trivial, but it will determine your PR success.
 Always look for the message first and foremost – whether it’s a press release, a study or a byliner.
 There’s a reason it’s called thought leadership.
 Not thought following.

 Of course, after the “hammer and dance” of the pandemic, all consultancies and Big 4 players need a point of view on how to proceed with digitalisation.

 But you can’t convince editorial offices with Me Too basic noise à la “dog bites man” or “Germany must digitise“.
 You need hard, number-based statements with real news value and specific derivations for the future.

 If you don’t know whether you already have a strong story, do the ‘header test’.